JemBulkeZMaslem/JemBulkeZMaslem/README.md

   - Zig (currently learning)
   - Autohotkey
 ## Contact
-- Reach me at discord JemBulkeZMaslem#8300 DMs open
+- Reach me at discord JemBulkeZMaslem DMs open

 <!---
 JemBulkeZMaslem/JemBulkeZMaslem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.